 Before we dive into the basics of shopping for a courthouse wedding dress, the most important thing to know is that in the end, anything goes, because it's your wedding!
 But there are a few details that can be helpful to remember if you've decided to get married at city hall, your local county clerk's office, or a courthouse.
 Casual wedding dresses and shorter hemlines are popular for courthouse weddings, especially for couples who make a last-minute decision to get married—these types of dresses tend to be easier to find online or in stores at a moment's notice.
 Pantsuits and jumpsuits are two popular alternatives for city hall wedding dresses, and the separate pieces are easily re-wearable long after your wedding day.
 And while white is always appropriate for a courthouse wedding, feel free to shun tradition by wearing a color other than white or ivory if they aren't quite your style.

 Can you wear a wedding dress to city hall?

 You can absolutely wear a wedding dress to city hall.
 But depending on the exact location, you might be limited on space—for example, a very short or non-existent aisle, a small area to stand at the altar, etc.—so be mindful of that when shopping for your courthouse or city hall wedding dress.
 Styles with large amounts of fabric (for example, a tulle ball gown skirt) may not be as easy to maneuver in tight spaces.
 If you'll be getting ready alone, you may want to skip styles with intricate corsets or button-up backs that you can't easily do yourself.

 Do you wear a veil to a courthouse wedding?

 Remember what we said earlier?
-It's your wedding day, so if you want to wear a veil for your courthouse wedding, we say go for it!
+It's your wedding day, so if you want to wear a veil for your courthouse wedding, go for it!
 There are no rules when it comes to the type of veil you should or shouldn't wear for a courthouse ceremony, but longer wedding veil lengths may be more difficult to maneuver.
 We recommend short to medium-length veils, such as birdcage, blusher, and fingertip styles.